44+ Awesome Uses for Beeswax

 Do you have a problem with sticky drawers?
 No, seriously.
 I am of course referring to the pull out drawers of your wooden furniture.

-Take a small block ( piece of wax) and rub it on the runners of the bottom of the drawer.
+Take a small block of wax and rub it on the runners of the bottom of the drawer.
 This should provide enough lubrication to permit the drawer to slide easily.

 A Useful Sewing Aid